Apply to the J.D. Program

 Whether you are considering a broad and diverse curriculum or a specialized area of the law, your time spent at Harvard will not be like anyone else’s time at Harvard.
 But without a doubt, it will be transformational.
 We believe in what you can achieve here.
-Join the Harvard Law community and explore the many opportunities available to you.
+Join the Harvard Law community and explore the many opportunities available to you in our Juris Doctor (J.D.) program.

-This is the application for students who wish to enroll at HLS for the three-year Juris Doctor program.
-The majority of students will apply to HLS through this application.
+For applicants who wish to enroll at HLS for the three-year Juris Doctor program.

-Students who have completed the equivalent of 1L year at an ABA accredited law school in the United States may apply for transfer admission as a rising 2L.
+For applicants who have completed the equivalent of 1L year at an ABA accredited law school in the United States.

 Information for international J.D. applicants.